5 Simple Ways to Quit Picking on Yourself

 When I first read the above words I laughed hard.
 The comment really struck my funny bone.
 Then I began to think about how often we berate and beat ourselves up with negative self-talk when things aren't going well in our lives.
 We need to teach ourselves to love and respect our own self as much as we love and respect others.

-Quit picking on yourself.
-Pick on this instead!
+Quit picking on yourself!

 1. Quit Holding Your Breath

 When I find myself stressed, agitated and/or annoyed as I go about my day, I often realize I have been holding my breath, or have jagged breathing with very little lung movement.